entando/entando-docs/vuepress/docs/next/tutorials/devops/caching-and-clustering.md

 ### Prerequisites
 - An existing deployment of an Entando App or the ability to create a new one.
     - If you haven't created a deployment yet or don't have a yaml file for an Entando deployment, follow the [Quickstart instructions here](../../../docs/getting-started/).
-- The Entando deployment must use a RDBMS.
+- The Entando deployment must use a RDBMS, a relational database system in which data is organized in a table structure.
 Clustered instances will not work correctly with in-memory databases and a `dbms: none` configuration.

 ### Creating a Clustered App Instance
 1. Create an Entando deployment via the Helm template or edit an existing deployment yaml file.